berlinbrown/SourceCodeAnalysisDatabase/README.md

 SourceCodeAnalysisDatabase
 ==========================

 This project consists of analysis of open source code projects including lines of code, testability rating and performance ratings.
+Data below based on 2013 analysis.

 ### Lines of source for top Java projects